 A different way to breathe some life into a tracking program is through the usage of well-designed visuals.
 Here are a few forms that might take:

 More recently, we have adopted the creation of highly visual microsites.
-These sites are intuitive and easy to navigate, providing the key information emanating from the latest wave (or full year) of tracking quickly and in a story-driven form.
+These sites are intuitive, easy to navigate, and quickly provide key information from the latest wave (or full year) of tracking in a story-driven form.

-These are most appropriate for the higher-level reader (e.g., C-suite) who wants a quick overview in a visual format, but doesn’t necessarily want to get into the weeds of the data.
+These are most appropriate for the higher-level reader (e.g., C-suite) who wants a quick overview of brand health and metrics in a visual format, but doesn’t necessarily want to get into the weeds of the data.

-The use of motion graphics in reporting is another tool to quickly and effectively convey complex insights to a broader audience.
+Motion graphics are a great way to quickly and effectively convey complex insights to a broader audience.
 Motion graphics can connect your audience to a story by using animation combining elements of static design with video.

-A majority (82%) of web traffic will be video by 2022, so it’s worth thinking about how to best incorporate it into your data-solutions.
-A motion graphic can easily be incorporated into a report, used to present to key stakeholders, and keep relevant information (e.g., key segments) top of mind within a large-scale organization.
+A majority (82%) of web traffic will be video in 2022.
+Since social media is increasingly important, it’s worth thinking about how to best incorporate motion graphics into your data-solutions.
+A motion graphic can easily be incorporated into a report for key stakeholders and keeps relevant information (e.g., key segments and demographics) top of mind within a large-scale organization.

 3. Blend data streams for dynamic reports of brand tracking studies